 Next, assemble your notes and prepare an outline in preparation for writing the first draft of your paper.

-As you proofread and revise your drafts, correct any grammar or usage errors you spot.
+As you proofread and revise your paper, correct any grammar or usage errors you spot.

 The Reading/Writing Labs are located at the Pensacola, Milton, and Warrington campuses and offer free tutoring to all Pensacola State College students.
 No appointment is necessary.